replicatedhq/help-center/content/guides/native-scheduler/create-release.md

 {{< linked_headline "Create A New Application" >}}

-To start, log in (or create an account) on [vendor.replicated.com](https://vendor.replicated.com) and create a new application.
+To start, log in (or create a new team) on [vendor.replicated.com](https://vendor.replicated.com) and create a new application.
 After signing up and activating your account, you will be prompted to create a new application.
 Give it a name like "Learning Replicated", select the "Replicated + built-in scheduler" option, and click "Create application".

 ![Create Application](/images/guides/native/create-app.png)